Dashron/Roads/README.md

         });
 	```

  - You can also use browserify to compile everything for use in the browser.
-Check out the file example/js/build.js for more details.
+Check out the file example/ts/build.ts for more details.

-Now that you can use your road, continue reading the docs below for more information on [routers](#simplerouter), [error handling](#roadusefunction-fn), [PJAX support](#roadspjaxobject-road) and more!
+Now that you can interact with your ROad, continue reading the docs below for more information on [routers](#simplerouter), [error handling](#roadusefn-function), [PJAX support](#pjaxroad-road) and more!

 ## Road

 A Road is a container that holds an array of functions called the *request chain*.
-The request chain generally holds your routing logic, and any pre or post processing instructions.
-You interact with your road primarily via the [use](#roadusefunction-fn) method, which assigns new functions to the request chain, or the [request](#requeststring-method-string-url-dynamic-body-object-headers) method which executes all functions in the request chain.
+The *request chain* generally holds your routing logic and any pre or post processing instructions.
+You add to the *request chain* via the [use](#roadusefn-function) method, and execute the request chain with the [request](#requestmethod-string-url-string-body-string-headers-object) method.

 ### new Road()
 **Create a Road.**